ETH-NEXUS/civicutils/README.md

 Filtering or prioritizing matched variants by tier is also possible after matching to the CIViC has already been performed, e.g. if function `match_in_civic()` was initially run with argument `select_tier=all` and now further filtering by tier is desired.

-This function cannot be applied if the provided `match_map` was already processed and annotated for drug support information.
+This function cannot be applied if the provided `match_map` was already processed and annotated for therapy support information.

 ### Annotation of CIViC evidence with disease specificity